amuni3/amuni3.github.io/_portfolio/4_project.markdown

 The initial stage involved collecting 3D scans of various birds to find a correlation between a bird's weight and volume.
-Methods such as ICP (Iterative Closest Point) from PCL (Point Cloud Library) and sphere fitting in MATLAB, were employed to prove this theory.
+Methods such as ICP (Iterative Closest Point) from PCL (Point Cloud Library) and sphere fitting in MATLAB were employed to prove this theory.

 <div class="img_row">
 	<img class="col two" src="{{ site.baseurl }}/project_pics/icp.png" alt="" title="ICP matching"/>